monobasic/Angular-Reactive-Demo-Shop/README.md

-PLEASE NOTE: THIE PROJECT IS UN-MAINTAINED AND ARCHIVED.
-(2022)
+PLEASE NOTE: THIS PROJECT IS NOT MUCH MAINTAINED ANY MORE Currently, it's running on Angular 8.2.11.
+You may need to use Node v10.13.0, to get the NPM installation and build running.

 # CAS FEE PROJEKT 2 : SPA Shop Front End Implementation